Cisco Umbrella

 The Cisco SD-WAN vManage auto-template allows up to 4 active tunnels, operating at 250 Mpbs each from a single device.
 The Cisco SD-WAN can then ECMP load-balance traffic on each of the tunnels.
 Eight tunnels can be supported, but only four can be active.

-These tunnels are established from a single Public IP address using NAT-T, and NAT-T opens up various design options for you.
+These tunnels are established from a single Public IP address using NAT-T, which opens up various design options.
 Now, you can have active-active tunnels, weighted load balancing, and flexible traffic engineering with a unique template.

 We know that each tunnel supports 250 Mbps.
 We now support four tunnels with ECMP for increased throughput.
 These four tunnels can give you 1Gbps from the branch to the Cisco Umbrella headend.
 So, as a network admin, you can pass 1Gpbs of traffic to the Umbrella SIG to maintain performance.